transducens/demint/README.md

 DeMINT ("Automated Language Debriefing for English Learners via AI Chatbot Analysis of Meeting Transcripts") is a project funded by the EU's [UTTER](https://he-utter.eu/) project (grant agreement number 101070631) via a cascaded funding [call](https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/opportunities/competitive-calls-cs/3722).
 DeMINT runs from January 15, 2024, to October 15, 2024.

+The project is being executed by the Transducens research group at Universitat d'Alacant, Spain.

 ### Project Goals

 DeMINT aims to develop a conversational system that helps non-native English speakers improve their language skills by analyzing transcripts of video conferences in which they have participated.
 The system integrates cutting-edge techniques in conversational AI, including: